ut-proj/presentations/codebeam-america-2021/content/_index.md

 [//]: Speaker-Notes:
 {{% note %}}

-undertone running the Extempore backend supervises:
+When undertone is run with the Extempore backend, it supervises:

 1. the general undertone server common to all backends
 2. a server specific to the Extempore backend